k2view-academy/K2View-Academy/articles/19_Broadway/04_built_in_actor_types.md

 <h4><a id="user-content-favorites" class="anchor" href="04_built_in_actor_types.md#favorites" aria-hidden="true"></a><strong>Favorites</strong></h4>
 </td>
 <td style="vertical-align: top;" width="433">
 <p>Most commonly used Actors.
-Each Actor in the Favorites category also belongs to another category.</p>
+Favorites is not a separate category.
+Each Actor in Favorites belongs to some category.</p>
 </td>
 <td style="vertical-align: top;" width="600">
 <p><strong>Const</strong> Actor, copies the input value argument to the output value argument.
 A Const Actor can:</p>